Chemmart Amoxycillin and Clavulanic Acid 875mg/125mg

 When to take it

 Take the tablet immediately before or with the first mouthful of food.
-This medicine works best when taken this way.
-It may also help to prevent stomach upsets.
+This medicine works best when taken this way and may help to prevent stomach upsets.

 Space the doses as evenly as possible throughout the day.
 If you are taking the tablets twice a day, take a dose about every 12 hours.